A person walks into a library.

 Again the honey packer protested.
 No, No, he said, I am not that good at math, but I only raised the price five per cent.
 I would buy honey for a dollar and sell it for five dollars, making five per cent every time!

-There is a new law in California which requires beekeepers to carry Bee I.D. papers.
+There is a new law that requires beekeepers to carry Bee I.D. papers.
 This is supposed to slow down the theft and illegal movement of honey bees.

 Several years ago, when honey was rising rapidly in value, and bee colonies were being stolen by the thousands in Florida, my brother David was moving 800 of his hives from Florida to Wisconsin.
 He carried them in the semi-tractor and trailer unit that he owned.